ground-creative/YourHomeServer/README.md

 # YourHomeServer

-nodejs server based on express module to control tuya and miio devices locally or over the cloud
+A powerfull nodejs server based on express module to control tuya and miio devices locally or over the cloud

 ## Installation and start server